david880110/Media-Behavior-Trends-Analytics/README.md

 Our Main Focus of this project is to compare Millennials& Gen Z and other generations' consumer behaviours.
-Becuase Millennials and Gen Z grew up with smart phone and internet.
-Millenials are aging into a new lifestage as they start to get married settle down, and have families.
+Becuase Millennials and Gen Z grew up with smart phone and internet as they are aging into a new lifestage as they start to get married settle down, and have families.
 Gen Z are aging from teenagers to young adults, they start graduating from college and getting the first job.